Covariant Lie Derivatives and (Super-)Gravity: Introduction Overview

 respectively.

 In the context of first-order Einstein--Cartan gravity, among the myriads of choices \cite{OG06} finds that the ``\textit{Kosmann Lie derivative}'' (therein called the Yano derivative), defined via

-where $ e\quad \in \quad \Omega^{1}(X; \, \FR^{1,d}_{\mathrm{SO}(1,d)})$ is the coframe field (vielbein), recovers in particular the Komar mass formula as a conservation law.
+where $ e\quad \in \quad \Omega^{1}(X; \, \FR^{1,d}_{\mathrm{SO}(1,d)})$ is the coframe field (a.k.a. vielbein), a (non-degenerate) $1$-form valued in the vector bundle $\FR^{1,d}_{\mathrm{SO}(1,d)}\cong P \times_{ \mathrm{SO}(1,d)} \FR^{1,d}$ associated to a background $\mathrm{SO}(1,d)$-principal bundle \eqref{AssociatedVectorBundle} via the fundamental representation, recovers in particular the Komar mass formula as a conservation law.
 The same is noted in \cite{FF09}, where also a geometrical interpretation particular to $\mathrm{SO}(1,d)$-structures and the Kosmann Lie derivative is reviewed (cf. Rem. \ref{AnotherGeometricCharacterization}).
 In \cite{JM15} this same covariant Lie derivative is termed the Lorentz-Lie derivative and is employed to recover the black hole entropy as a Noether charge.
-Crucially, the Kosmann Lie derivative satisfies
+Further considerations of black hole mechanics via the Kosmann Lie derivative are pursued in \cite{EMO20}, following \cite{Pr17}, and more recently in super-gravitational contexts in \cite{BO23}\cite{BMO24}\cite{BMO25}.
+In fact, this covariant Lie derivative has appeared earlier in \cite{Or02} (under the name Lorentz-Lie derivative), where it is motivated as arising via the commutator of two \textit{Killing spinor} super-symmetry transformations for super-symmetic backgrounds.